justingrammens/THAT-2022-WI/Hello_ML_World/README.md

 https://www.tensorflow.org/lite/microcontrollers

-#Run Tests
+# Run Tests

 1. Setup your environment using Docker
     1.1 Launch a new docker container using this:
     1.2 `docker run -it --name ubuntu ubuntu:latest bash`

-2.1 If you have docker already installed.
+2. If you have docker already installed
-2.2 docker start ubuntu
+    2.1 `docker start ubuntu`
-2.3 docker exec -it ubuntu bash
+    2.3 `docker exec -it ubuntu bash`

-Intall the foloowing packages:
+3. Intall the following packages:

-apt-get update
+`apt-get update
 apt-get install git
 apt-get install make
 apt-get install wget